Louis-DR/j2gpp/README.md

 ### Throw errors and warnings from template

-If the version of Jinja2 installed supports the `@render_time_only` decorator, then the `warning` and `error` filters allow to throw warnings and erros from the template and display them in the J2GPP logs.
+If the version of Jinja2 installed supports the `@render_time_only` decorator, then the `warning` and `error` filters allow to throw warnings and errors from the template and display them in the J2GPP logs.
 This is useful with conditionals to perform data sanity checks for instance.

 ### Writing files

 The J2GPP filters `write` and `append` allow exporting the content of a block to another file.
-This can be used for a file combining elements contributed by multiple templates, for alternative versions of a file from a single template, for generating small annex files to a large template, for generating a files for each element in a list, etc. When coupled with the `include` or `macro` statements with nested temlates, it allows for even more complex outputs.
+This can be used for a file combining elements contributed by multiple templates, for alternative versions of a file from a single template, for generating small annex files to a large template, for generating a files for each element in a list, etc. When coupled with the `include` or `macro` statements with nested templates, it allows for even more complex outputs.

-Note that if the installed Jinja2 version doesn't support the `@render_time_only` decorator, using the `write` and `append` filters in conditional blocks may results in unwnated behaviour.
+Note that if the installed Jinja2 version doesn't support the `@render_time_only` decorator, using the `write` and `append` filters in conditional blocks may results in unwanted behavior.

 #### Write example